Ben-Himel-BAH/KMSH_contracting/README.md

 * Ensure data is accurate, up-to-date, and easily exportable.
 * Maintain high system availability, security, and compliance.

+## Rationale for Choosing Contracting Visualization Software

+The rationale for choosing the Contracting Visualization Software is to provide contracting companies and stakeholders with a secure, AI-powered platform for analyzing historical US government contract data.
+Key reasons include:

+- **Strategic Decision Support**
+  Enables users to explore, visualize, and report on contract trends, helping inform business development and compliance strategies.

+- **Security and Compliance**
+  Designed to meet federal requirements (FISMA, data protection), with robust authentication, authorization, and audit logging.

+- **Data Integrity and Transparency**
+  Uses explainable AI and strong input validation to ensure trustworthy insights and reduce risks from data manipulation or errors.

+- **Operational Efficiency**
+  Automates data analysis and reporting, reducing manual effort and improving accuracy.

+- **Scalability and Extensibility**
+  Built with modern frameworks (FastAPI, React, PostgreSQL) and supports future enhancements (e.g., SAML, advanced analytics).

 ## 🎯 Project Goal

 The primary goal of this capstone is to **build and present a working prototype of a software application, demonstrating the integration of Generative AI at every phase of the SDLC**.
 You will act as a full-stack developer, using AI as your co-pilot for planning, architecture, coding, testing, and documentation.